MProuts/recurse_ttt/README.md

 A basic text-based implementation of Tic-Tac-Toe.

-I just re-read POODR by Sandi Metz, so I tried to apply concepts from that book along the way.
+I just re-read [POODR](https://www.poodr.com/), so I tried to apply concepts from that book along the way.

 Feel free to an open issue if you encounter any bugs.